open-feature/community/technical-guidelines.md

 | SBOM generation                                | [CycloneDX][cyclonedx], [SPDX][spdx], [syft][syft]                                                                                        | recommended                                                 |
 | static analysis                                | [SonarCloud][sonarcloud], language-specific tools (SpotBugs, eslint)                                                                      | recommended                                                 |

+\* Branch protection rules should protect the primary branch (usually `main`) by requiring code review from the appropriate parties (other than the author), usually expressed in a CODEOWNERS file.

+\*\* We recommend Renovate over Dependabot because of its group and auto-merge features.
+Additionally, we have an org-wide base config for Renovate.

+\*\*\* Release Please isn't strictly necessary, but combined with [Conventional Commits][conventional-commits], it provides a simple yet robust means of generating useful, accurate changelogs and releasing semantically versioned artifacts.

 ### "Contrib" repositories

 Along with SDK repositories, we also maintain "contrib" repositories for most of our supported languages.